mpeeples2008/ArchNetSci/_book/index.md

 **Cite this document as:**

-> Peeples, Matthew A. and Tom Brughmans (2022).
-Online Companion to Network Science in Archaeology by Brughmans and Peeples. <https://archnetworks.net>, Accessed 2022-08-09.
+> Peeples, Matthew A. and Tom Brughmans (2022). *Online Companion to Network Science in Archaeology*. <https://archnetworks.net>, Accessed 2022-08-13.

 **The associated book can be cited as**